rust-lang/book/nostarch/chapter08.md

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has keys of type `i32` and values of type `&str`.
 Like vectors, hash maps are
-homogenous: all of the keys must have the same type, and all of the values must have the same type.
+homogeneous: all of the keys must have the same type, and all of the values must have the same type.

 If we have a vector of tuples, we can convert it into a hash map with the